Skip to content

 Does chin liposuction replace a neck lift?

 Not in most cases.
 Liposuction only removes superficial fat and depends on the skin's ability to retract.
 It does not treat platysmal bands, deep fat, digastrics, or submandibular glands.
 For young patients with good skin and exclusively fatty double chins, liposuction may be sufficient.
-For others, the neck lift offers a far superior result.
+For others, a neck lift may offer a more complete correction.

 How long does the result of a neck lift last?

 The result of a neck lift is long-lasting.
-The fat removed does not return, the treated platysmal bands remain corrected, and the repositioning of deep structures is permanent.
+The fat removed does not return, the treated platysmal bands remain corrected, and the repositioning of deep structures is stable long term.
 Naturally, aging continues, and after ten to fifteen years some patients opt for a revision.
-But you will always look better than if you had not had the surgery.
+The operated anatomy usually remains better supported than it would have been without surgery, although aging continues.

 Does neck lift surgery hurt?

-The postoperative discomfort of a neck lift is surprisingly mild.
+Neck lift recovery usually causes tightness, pressure, and mild to moderate discomfort rather than intense pain.
 Most patients describe more of a feeling of tightness and pressure than actual pain.
 The prescribed pain medication controls discomfort very well.
 After two to three days, most patients only need OTC pain medication such as acetaminophen.

 How long does neck lift surgery take?